sergepaulc/Machine-Learning-for-Finance/README.md

 ## A few samples of models

-This repository includes a few examples of models developed in Python using scikit-learn:
+This repository includes a few examples of models developed in Python using scikit-learn and PyTorch:

 - Bank reconciliation
 - Matching a purchase order (P.O.)to a bill